Muhammad-javed440/Python/README.md

 # Python
+> First of all we install Anaconda from google
-## To create environment in anaconda for python
+## To create environment in anaconda for Python in Anaconda Prompt
 ```
 conda create -n python12 python==3.12 -y
 ```